veselink1/promtimer/dashboards/README.md

       ]
     }

-You'll notice that adding the data-source-name parameter to the panel caused the template expansion to occur at the panel level and you now have two panels, one for each data source.
+You'll notice that adding the repeat=node to the panel caused the panel to repeat for every data source, and you now have two panels.